pbsugg/http1.x-server/README.md

 We know how to send data in a GET request, we use a query string like `?search=sightglass`, but we don't know how to read data from a POST request.
 Since users will be logging in from form submissions, we should see how the browser sends forms.

-POST to your server using your login form (`GET /login`) and watch the network tab.
+POST to your server in Chrome using your login form (`GET /login`) and watch the network tab.
 In your server, also put in some logging statements that show the requests it receives.

 Your goal is to _reverse-engineer_ the message format the browser is using to send data in the request.
 We know it's not query parameters in the resource URI, so where is that form data in the request and how is it formatted?

 Once you determine the format, check your guess against the ["application/x-www-form-urlencoded"](http://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms) format.

 Now that you understand how data is coming in, you can parse and use **POST data** the same way you parsed and used data from the query parameters several releases ago.
 Use this to implement a login form.

+**Note:** This is probably a good time to mention that a request can only have a body if the request also specifies `Content-Length`.
+This is good news for you as someone parsing requests.

 ## Release 10, Say My Name... again